 1A preliminary version of this work has been published in [17].
-With respect to that paper, here we propose different novel interacting schemes for exchanging information among the chains, analyze the theoretical basis of proposed approach and discuss certain relationships with other techniques, in detail.
-Several variants are presented for reducing the overall computational cost and for applying O-MCMC in optimization problems.
+With respect to that paper, here we propose several novel interacting schemes for exchanging information among the chains, analyze the theoretical basis of the proposed approach and discuss its relationships with other techniques, in detail.
+Different variants are presented for reducing the overall computational cost and for applying O-MCMC in optimization problems.
 Furthermore, we provide more exhaustive numerical simulations.

-called orthogonal MCMC (O-MCMC) algorithms, where N different chains are independently run and, at some iterations, they exchange information using another MCMC technique applied on the entire cloud of current states.
-Assuming that all the MCMC techniques used yield chains converging to the target pdf, the ergodicity property is guaranteed: the whole kernel is still valid, since it is obtained as the multiplication of ergodic kernels with the same invariant pdf.
-Fixing a given computational cost, this computing effort can be divided in N parallel processes but, at some iteration, information among the chains is exchanged in order to enhance the overall mixing.
-The novel O-MCMC scheme is able to combine efficiently both the random-walk and the independent proposal approaches, as both strategies have advantages and drawbacks.
+called orthogonal MCMC (O-MCMC) algorithms, where N different chains are independently run and, at some pre-specified iterations, they exchange information using another MCMC technique applied on the entire cloud of current states.
+Assuming that all the MCMC techniques used yield chains converging to the target pdf, the ergodicity of the global scheme is guaranteed: the whole kernel is still valid, since it is obtained as the multiplication of ergodic kernels with the same invariant pdf.
+Fixing the computational cost, this computing effort can be divided in N parallel processes but, at some iteration, information among the chains is exchanged in order to enhance the overall mixing.
+Let us remark also that the novel O-MCMC scheme is able to combine efficiently both the random-walk and the independent proposal approaches, as both strategies have advantages and drawbacks.
 On the one hand, random-walk proposal pdfs are often used when there is no specific information about the target, since this approach turns out to be more explorative than using a fixed proposal.
 On the other hand, a well-chosen independent proposal density usually provides less correlation among the samples in the generated chain.
-The novel method can mix both approaches efficiently: the parallel "vertical" chains (based on random-walk proposals) move around as "free explorers" roaming the state space, whereas the "horizontal" MCMC technique (applied over the population of current states and based on independent proposals) works as a "park ranger", redirecting "lost explorers" towards the "beaten track" according to the target pdf.
+In the novel method, the parallel "vertical" chains (based on random-walk proposals) move around as "free explorers" roaming the state space, whereas the "horizontal" MCMC technique (applied over the population of current states and based on independent proposals) works as a "park ranger", redirecting "lost explorers" towards the "beaten track" according to the target pdf.
 Unlike in [18], the exchange of information occurs taking always into account the whole population of current states, instead of applying crossover or exchange schemes between specific pairs of chains.
-Furthermore, in this work, tempering of the target pdf is not considered for sampling purposes (but, it is employed for optimization).
-Hence, in this sense our approach resembles the nonreversible parallel MH algorithms described in [19, 20] where the whole population of states is also updated jointly at the times of interaction, pursuing non-reversibility instead of tempering as a means to accelerate convergence towards posterior mode regions.
-However, both tempering and crossovers could also be easily implemented within an O-MCMC framework.
+Furthermore, in this work tempering of the target pdf is not considered for sampling purposes (but, it is employed for optimization).
+Hence, in this sense our approach resembles the nonreversible parallel MH algorithms described in [19, 20], where the whole population of states is also updated jointly at the times of interaction, pursuing non-reversibility instead of tempering as a means to accelerate convergence towards posterior mode regions.
+However, both tempering and crossovers could also be easily implemented within the O-MCMC framework.